ISP to probe inmate death at county jail

 An autopsy was performed Friday.
 The Madison County Coroner's office is awaiting toxicology results.

-Cox had pending cases in Madison County for auto theft, theft, unlawful possession of a syringe, operating a vehicle without insurance, no valid driver's license and operating a vehicle with a false license plate.
+Cox had pending cases in Madison County on charges of auto theft, theft, unlawful possession of a syringe, operating a vehicle without insurance, no valid driver's license and operating a vehicle with a false license plate.